Margin Calibration for Long-Tailed Visual Recognition: Experiments

-\paragraph{Datasets} We follow the common evaluation protocol~\cite{liu2019large} and conduct experiments on CIFAR-10-LT~\shortcite{krizhevsky2009learning}, CIFAR-100-LT~\shortcite{krizhevsky2009learning}, ImageNet-LT~\shortcite{liu2019large}, Places-LT~\shortcite{zhou2017places} and iNaturalist2018~\shortcite{van2018inaturalist}.
+\paragraph{Datasets} We follow the common evaluation protocol~\citep{liu2019large} and conduct experiments on CIFAR-10-LT~\citep{krizhevsky2009learning}, CIFAR-100-LT~\citep{krizhevsky2009learning}, ImageNet-LT~\citep{liu2019large}, Places-LT~\citep{zhou2017places} and iNaturalist2018~\citep{van2018inaturalist}.
 The imbalance factor used in CIFAR datasets is defined as $N_{max} / N_{min}$ where $N_{max}$ is the number of samples on the largest class and $N_{min}$ the smallest.
 We report CIFAR results with two different imbalance ratios: 100 and 200.
 For ImageNet-LT and Places-LT experiments, we further split classes into three sets: Many-shot (with more than 100 images), Medium-shot (with 20 to 100 images), and Few-shot (with less than 20 images).